openstack/nova/nova/api/openstack/placement/rest_api_version_history.rst

 generations conflict with the server's view of those consumers or if any of the consumers involved in the request are modified by another process.

-**WARNING**:
+.. warning:: In all cases, it is absolutely **NOT SAFE** to create and modify

-In all cases, it is absolutely **NOT SAFE** to create and modify allocations for a consumer using different microversions where one of the microversions is prior to 1.28.
+             allocations for a consumer using different microversions where one of the microversions is prior to 1.28.
 The only way to safely modify allocations for a consumer and satisfy expectations you have regarding the prior existence (or lack of existence) of those allocations is to always use microversion 1.28+ when calling allocations API endpoints.

 1.29 Support allocation candidates with nested resource providers
 -----------------------------------------------------------------